www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/projects/2024-08-22-sigma-grind-of-24th-of-august-2024.md

 See `2022-12-21-1-create-game-based-on-optimization-networks.md`.

 Furthermore, multithreading worsens the optimizers' performance.
-The webserver on the other hand now support multiple editor users at once.
+The webserver on the other hand now supports multiple editor users at once, while any number of them submit optimization problems.

-Multithreading the optimizer causes problems on the live server.
+Multithreading the optimizer also causes problems on the live server.
 Therefore, it was disabled by default.
 Cin's TimeSteps and LonelinessTest were renabled.
 The constraints multithreading is at least executed during `DatabaseTest#testMultiThreadedQueryInitialization`,